lyj729047457/Rust_node_test_harness/Tests/README.md

 ## Aion kernel setup

 node_test_harness supports several _node types_, which represent the Aion implementation being tested.
-The node type must be specified when running the tests by passing in Java system property `nodeTypes`.
-For instance, if running with Gradle, to test against a Java kernel, the invocation is `./gradlew Tests:test -PnodeTypes=java`
+The node type must be specified when running the tests by passing in Java system property `PtestNodes`.
+For instance, if running with Gradle, to test against a Java kernel, the invocation is `./gradlew Tests:test -PtestNodes=java`

 The tests expect that a kernel be at a particular location (dependent on node type being tested), so this must be set up before running the tests.
 For instance, for testing against Java, the expected kernel location is Tests/aion within the node_test_harness cloned repo.